 You can also download these scale fingerings as pdfs here:

 Knowing these scales already brings you leaps closer to the sound of Arabic music.

-But to really nail the Arabic sound, you also need to play the extra “in-between” notes that they have in their system, which has more notes than our 12-note system.
+But to really nail the Arabic sound, you also need to play the extra “in-between” microtones that they have in their system, which has more notes than our 12-note system.

 Here’s how you do this.

 - If you have a floating whammy bar